nopnop2002/esp-idf-scp-client/scp-rmdir/README.md

-# scp-get
+# scp-rmdir
-Get from a file using ssh connection
+Delete a directory using ssh connection

 # Installation